 All too soon, it was time to pack up and go back to the real world.
 I brought back with me pleasant memories of my time at Clem Miller, and the satisfaction of making new friends with the other parents and getting to know them better.
 I will always cherish the time I spent with my son, and the trip took me back to my own youth—no video games, TV, or any other distractions; just making fun out of whatever might be found lying about.
 Oh, and we made it back to Sutro just in time for the 2:40 bell, no sudden storms or uncharted islands came up….

 Our awesome principal, Mr. Poon wrote a grant for Physical Education and we got it!
 Whoo!
 What that means is that the PTA would not have to cover our school's PE program.
 The grant is good for 2 years and it includes new equipment and a certified PE teacher.
-This frees up some money that the PTA hopes to use to enhance the current academic and art programs that would help the children of our school.
+This frees up some money that the PTA hopes to use to enhance essay writing services that would help the children of our school.

 Third graders have wonderful news!
 Thanks to the nomination letters of our third grade parents and the third graders...Mr.
 Richard Illig has been honored as the TEACHER OF THE MONTH at 826 Valencia.
 You can read all about him on their newsletter on the internet.